 "If a runner can’t run more than a quarter mile without bad back pain, our first goal is to get them there."

-Thrive's custom approach to chiropractic care will create measurable achievements for patients with back pain.
-In a similar scenario, Abrams worked with a climber and hiker who was suffering from back pain in order to get him doing what he loves to do again.
+Thrive’s custom approach to chiropractic care will create measurable achievements for patients with back pain.
+In a similar scenario, Abrams worked with a climber and hiker suffering from back pain to get him doing what he loves again.

 While making consistent efforts during therapy, "We encourage people not to feel their injury is who they are," explained Abrams about the process of healing back pain with chiro care.

-"Patients think they can't do anything," said Abrams who qualified that getting back to incremental physical movement is also part of the chiropractic therapy process.
+"Patients think they can’t do anything," said Abrams, noting that getting back to incremental physical movement is also part of the chiropractic therapy process.

 "In medicine, doctors do not always do a good job navigating patients who have [back] pain and think they’re doomed for life," said Abrams.
 "People think they can never play with their children, never squat… But they should understand, you will get back there."